khaosdoctor/event-sourcing-demo-app/README.md

 > Demo application to demonstrate the power of the event sourcing architecture for DevelopersBR livestream

+> You can check that in [JavaScript as well](https://github.com/khaosdoctor/event-sourcing-javascript)

 ## Summary

 - [Demo app for Event Sourcing architecture](#demo-app-for-event-sourcing-architecture)